-Course PHYSICAL CHEMISTRY-III I AB Title/Code (CHH205B-P) Course Type Core L-T-P Structure 0-0-3 Credits 1.5 Course Objective To skill students in learning analytical concepts through different types of electrochemical cells calculate the cell potential.
-Course Outcomes (COs) Mapping CO1 To develop in depth understanding of phase equilibria in one, two and three component systems and to describe salient features of liquid-liquid and liquid-solid phase equilibrium plots Skill Development CO2 To identify and understand the principles of chemical equilibrium thermodynamics to solve multiphase equilibria and chemical reaction equilibria.
+Course PHYSICAL CHEMISTRY-III LAB Title/Code (CHH205B-P) Course Type Core L-T-P Structure 0-0-3 Credits 1.5 Course Objective To skill students in learning analytical concepts of various react through different types of electrochemical cells and will be ab calculate the cell potential.
+Course Outcomes (COs) Mapping C01 To develop in depth understanding of phase equilibria in one, two and three component systems and to describe salient features of liquid-liquid and liquid-solid phase equilibrium plots Skill Development CO2 To identify and understand the principles of chemical equilibrium thermodynamics to solve multiphase equilibria and chemical reaction equilibria.
 Skill Development CO3 To analyse and Understand the qualitative and quantitative aspects of electrochemical cells and the nature of adsorption and their qualitative analysis Employability CO4 Learn analytical concepts of various reactions through different types of electrochemical cells and will be able to calculate the cell potential from standard cell potential using the Nernst Eqn.
 Employability Prerequisites Physical Chemistry-I Lab (CHH102B-P) & Ph Lab (CHH201B-P) ysical Chemistry-II